-In this first part of a two-part series, we look at regulatory aspects of the Chinese Government expanding preferential policies on cross-border e-commerce retail imports.
+In this first part of a two-part series, Jin Ling of Lusheng (strategic partner of Rouse) looks at regulatory aspects of the Chinese Government expanding preferential policies on cross-border e-commerce retail imports.

 Following the recent executive meeting of the State Council of China in November 2018, multiple ministries, including the Ministry of Commerce, passed a series of regulations in respect of cross-board e-commerce retail imports.